-New findings reported by Microbicide Trials Network researchers at HIV prevention meetingApril 17th, 2012 in HIV & AIDS /
+New findings reported by Microbicide Trials Network researchers at HIV prevention meetingApril 17, 2012 in Medicine & Health / HIV & AIDS

 An HIV prevention trial that pre-dates the shift to antiretroviral (ARV)-based approaches is nonetheless helping to answer some of the most relevant and topical questions the field is facing today.
 More than three years after reporting the primary results of HPTN 035, one of the last trials of the so-called first generation microbicides, researchers from the National Institutes of Health-funded Microbicide Trials Network (MTN) reported two new sets of findings gleaned from the study's trove of statistical data and laboratory specimens.
 The results of both analyses were presented at the International Microbicides Conference (M2012).
 The meeting, which started Sunday, April 15 and ends tomorrow, April 18, is being held in Sydney.